gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 protection and replay protection of user messages.

-Applications using DTLS over SCTP can use almost all transport features provided by SCTP and its extensions.DTLS/SCTP supports:
+Applications using DTLS over SCTP can use almost all transport features provided by SCTP and its extensions.
+DTLS/SCTP supports:

    o  preservation of message boundaries.